baby's tongue, silicone finger brush, clean tongue, candidiasis

 3. Take a clean gauze piece or a cotton cloth and wrap it around your finger.
 You can also use a silicone finger brush.

-4. Dip it in luke warm water.
+4. Dip it in lukewarm water.
 Make sure it is just damp and not soaking wet.

-5. Gently open the child’s mouth, by pulling down the lower lip a little and place your finger over the tongue.
+5. Gently open the child’s mouth by pulling down the lower lip a little and place your finger over the tongue.

 baby's tongue, silicone finger brush